WAGT-CD: Current WAGT-CD license

-In September 2015, Gray announced its purchase of the television properties of Schurz Communications, including Augusta NBC affiliate WAGT.
-Gray proposed to merge the two stations' operations at WRDW's facilities (replacing a previous shared services agreement with Media General), and offer its wireless spectrum during the FCC's upcoming spectrum reallocation auction.
+In September 2015, Gray announced its purchase of the television properties of Schurz Communications, including WAGT.
+Gray proposed to merge the two stations' operations at WRDW's facilities (replacing a previous shared services agreement with Media General), and offer WAGT's broadcast spectrum during the FCC's upcoming spectrum reallocation auction.
 Gray could not legally own both WRDW and WAGT; FCC rules do not allow one entity to own two of the four highest-rated stations in a market, and Augusta had only five full-power stations—not enough to legally permit a duopoly in any event.
 To solve the problem, Gray had proposed a waiver in which it would shut down WAGT upon closure of the deal.
-In January 2016, Gray requested special temporary authority for WRDW-CD to immediately move to the same operating facilities and UHF channel 30 as WAGT.
-As it would cause interference, Gray stated that WAGT would simultaneously discontinue its full-power signal, practically replacing it with WRDW-CD.
-This request implied that Gray intended to transfer the WAGT intellectual unit (programming, NBC affiliation and staff) to the low-power signal upon the completion of its purchase, as they are not subject to FCC duopoly rules.
+In January 2016, Gray requested special temporary authority to immediately move WRDW-CD to WAGT's operating facility, which would have its power reduced for the low-power parameters of WRDW-CD.
+As it would cause interference, Gray stated that WAGT would simultaneously discontinue its full-power signal, essentially replacing it with WRDW-CD.
+This request implied that Gray intended to transfer the WAGT intellectual unit (programming, NBC affiliation and staff) to the low-power signal upon the completion of its purchase, as low-power stations are not subject to FCC duopoly rules.
 On February 1, 2016, the station's call letters changed to WAGT-CD.

 The FCC approved the sale of Schurz's television properties to Gray on February 12, 2016, and approved Gray's waiver for the duopoly restrictions concerning WRDW and WAGT.
-However, it ruled that Gray had to continue operating WAGT through the auction.
-Gray went on with its plans to end the SSA and JSA with Media General; the company was granted an injunction restricting removal of the JSA or sale of the station after accusing Gray of violating the agreement, but it was struck down by the Supreme Court on March 23, 2016.
-In the auction, WAGT's broadcast spectrum was sold for $40,763,036.
-The FCC stated that WAGT planned to go off-air, and not share spectrum with another channel.
-This happened on May 31, 2017, when Gray Television returned the license of WAGT to the FCC; upon doing so, WAGT-CD assumed the channel 26 virtual channel and WAGT's subchannels, and Youtoo America-sourced programming was entirely discontinued.
+However, it ordered Gray to continue operating WAGT through the auction.
+Gray went on with its plans to end the SSA and JSA with Media General.
+In response, Media General sought an injunction restricting removal of the JSA or sale of the station after accusing Gray of violating the agreement.
+The injunction was granted, only to be struck down by the Supreme Court of Georgia on March 23, 2016.
+At the auction, Gray sold WAGT's broadcast spectrum for $40,763,036.
+The FCC stated that WAGT would not share spectrum with another channel, and would instead go off the air.

+On May 31, 2017, Gray Television returned WAGT's full-power license to the FCC.
+WAGT-CD then moved to WAGT's former operating facilities, dropped Yootoo America programming, and took over WAGT's intellectual property, talent, NBC affiliation, and syndicated programming.
+The change was implemented in a way that did not require most over-the-air viewers to rescan their sets in order to keep watching the station.
+On-air operations remained unchanged.
+Gray estimated that only five percent of WAGT's over-the-air audience lost access to NBC with the move to low power.

+Initially, the combined operation was housed at WRDW's studios on Georgia Avenue in North Augusta, South Carolina.
+In 2021, the stations moved to a new studio in Augusta's Riverwatch development.
+In a nod to Augusta National Golf Club, the new studio features a putting green.